The importance of user experience for sales teams

 To accommodate today’s digital savvy customers, companies are creating web and mobile applications that provide the information and resources customers want.
 An important component to these digital products is the user experience (UX).

-A great UX is crucial to the success of any digital platform.
+A great UI UX design is crucial to the success of any digital platform.
 If the UX doesn’t fit into users’ lives, they won’t adopt the software.

 Sales representatives are people, too.
 Just like your customers, they need software to provide an efficient user experience, fill a need, or solve a problem.
 So if a tool doesn’t make their lives easier — and help them make more money — they won’t use it.